feasgal/tw-portfolio/project/docs/case-study/study.md

 I needed tooling that would catch broken links and style drift early, without adding friction for authors.
 The system and workflows also had to support multi‑project repositories and a growing contributor base of both technical and non-technical authors.

-## Design Decisions
+## Design decisions

 I knew I wanted a docs-as-code system and workflows.
 I chose an MkDocs + Material stack, with Python dependencies pinned in `requirements.txt`.

-For technical accuracy and consistency of voice, pull requests were required for every merge from a working `feature/*` branch to a `dev/*` branch.
+For technical accuracy and consistency of voice, I required pull requests for every merge from a working `feature/*` branch to a `dev/*` branch.
 This also mirrored company policy for similar merges in other repositories.

 !!! tip inline end ""